-If you’re not much of a shopper, but rather get a bit more action going on, then Helsinki in Winter is amazing to explore.
+If you’re not much of a shopper, but rather get a bit more action going on, then visiting Helsinki in Winter is a great experience.

 Depending on how many days in Helsinki you have, there is a wide variety on nature and outdoor activities to do in the city center and surroundings.